 Man-Killers And Marauders: Some Big Game Encounters Of An African Hunter by W S Chadwick (1929) is an acount of the author's adventures in the African bush, tracking down man-eating lions and rogue elephants.

-Hunters and the Hunted: Some Glimpses Of Man And Beast In The African Bush by W S Chadwick (1931) contains stories of the combat of a lion and a python, a buffalo versus a lion and the strength of an elephant.
+Hunters And The Hunted: Some Glimpses Of Man And Beast In The African Bush by W S Chadwick (1931) contains stories of experiences facing rhinoceros, lion, leopard, buffalo, elephant and antelope.
+Among the people whose adventures he recounts is Arnold Wienholt.
+The book includes tales of the combat of a lion and a python, a buffalo versus a lion and the strength of an elephant.
 Also contains stories of witch doctors and black magic.

 Sultan Of Sanctuaries by W S Chadwick (1947) more tales of 'Sultan' an orphaned elephant.